-The small village of Les Anses-d’Arlet and St. Pierre’s Bay are two great mooring spots to discover Martinique on a boat.
-Other options include Sainte Anne, a peaceful anchorage, Baie des Anglais, sheltered by a coral reef, and the small village of Tartan in the Caravelle peninsula.
+The small village of Les Anses-d’Arlet and St. Pierre’s Bay are two great mooring spots to discover by Martinique on a boat.
+Other options include Sainte Anne, a peaceful anchorage, Baie des Anglais, sheltered by a coral reef, and the small village of Tartane in the Caravelle peninsula.

 Sandy beaches are aplenty in Martinique, but Grande Anse des Salines on the south of the island stands out for its length, palm trees and crystal clear waters.
 The beaches along the peninsula of Saint-Anne are a close second with their calm waters and water sports opportunities.